 Honesty is the name of the game in a rainbow family

 From the very beginning, the foundation for the success of our rainbow family was open and honest dealings with each other, but not only about important decisions.
 Much confidence is needed, which must be built up piece by piece.
 Especially since I as the donor wanted to be part of the family from the beginning on.
 In addition, the clear agreements we made on rights and duties helped me to respect the decisions of the Mommies and to appreciate and accept everything that is decided for our common children.
-We were asked a lot of questions, for example how to handle it legally, with or without a contract, how often I can see the little one and who are the legal guardians.
+We were asked many questions, for example how to handle it legally, with or without a contract, how often I can see the little one, and who are the legal guardians.
 We decided to settle everything on a friendship basis.
 Long phone calls with countless conversations went ahead and continue to take place.
 Especially after our first family weekend together, any differences in how and where we grew up ultimately do not matter at all.
-The motivation and drive for all decisions is the well-being of our offspring and the awareness that all experiences shape a human being and thus prepare them for their own future.
+The motivation and drive for all decisions is the well-being of our offspring and the awareness that all experiences shape human beings and thus prepare them for their future.
 Of course, this also includes the whole rainbow family.

 Baby shoes as the birthday gift

 My outing came late, only at the age of 18 years.
 At that time, I still lived in a small, very conservative village in the east of Germany, which I left after that.
 It was not so easy for my parents at the time to accept my homosexuality.
 But over time, the relationship relaxed.
 Today, the relationship is more than cordial.
 My parents even refer to Daan as their third son and accept him as a full and solid part of the family.
 Nevertheless, I have kept my parents completely out of the decision-making and family planning process.
 I simply did not want to disappoint them in case we would be unsuccessful.
 I hoped so much that it would work, that I wanted to wait until the first ultrasound scan.
 Of course, I could not guess that this would happen just before my dad’s 60th birthday.
-In short, for the birthday, we handed him a small gift box with a baby shoe and a ultrasound image.
+In short, for the birthday, we handed him a small gift box with a baby shoe and an ultrasound image.

 From incomprehension to tears to absolute joy

 It was a daring venture because I had no idea what to expect in response.
 From endless euphoria to total rejection, everything was possible.
-In the end there was something of both.
+In the end, there was something of both.
 My mother opened her present and began to dance like crazy across the room, shouting, “I’ll be a grandma, I’ll finally be a grandma!”.
 On the other side of the table sat a completely baffled father, who just could not understand what this little pair of shoes in the gift box meant to him.
 He needed a breeze of fresh air while I told him all about our plan, the arrangements, and the moms.
 The prospect of having a real grandson or granddaughter soon sank slowly into his heart.
 Just a few days later, we received a call from my mother that my father had officially started to make plans as a grandfather.
 One year later, our first summer weekend together wiped away all doubts.
 Today you can hardly imagine a more proud grandfather, like my daddy.

-And so our story continues
+And so, our story continues

 When a rainbow family grows together

 This was Episode 1 of our series about the topic of becoming a rainbow family.
 On our blog, it is mainly about me and my experiences as a gay father, since I was the one who pursued the desire to have children and also performed the sperm donation abroad (More about this in a future episode).
 The summer weekend together also marked the first edition of a summer event where all families involved were invited to celebrate the successful launch of our rainbow family together.
 Even one of the two grand grannies was there.
-Because no matter how life ends up in the world, it is important that we follow a desire with love.
-And that all involved work together for the happiness of the children in order to prepare them well for the challenges of life.
+Because no matter how life ends up in the world, we must follow a desire with love.
+And that all involved work together for the happiness of the children to prepare them well for the challenges of life.
 And baby number two is already on the way …